The MOnSter 6502

 What is the current status of the project?

-We have just fabricated the first full-scale prototype, publicly demonstrated it (in progress) at the the 2016 Bay Area Maker Faire
+The first full-scale prototype was publicly demonstrated at the 2016 Bay Area Maker Faire

-, and since then brought it up to the stage of successfully running BASIC code.
+.
+We brought it up to the stages of successfully running various programs in assembly, BASIC

 Does it run at the full speed of an original 6502 chip?

-No. The MOnSter 6502 is relatively slow compared to the original, thanks to the much larger capacitance of the design.
-The maximum reliable clock rate is not yet determined, but we expect it to be in the tens to (low) hundreds of kHz.
-The clock speed is limited (amongst other things) by the gate capacitance of the MOSFETs that we are using.
+No; it's relatively slow.
+The MOnSter 6502 runs at about 1/20th the speed of the original, thanks to the much larger capacitance of the design.
+The maximum reliable clock rate is around 50 kHz.
+The primary limit to the clock speed is the gate capacitance of the MOSFETs that we are using, which is much larger than the capacitance of the MOSFETs on an original 6502 die.

 Can you hook it up inside an Apple ][ and run Oregon Trail?